-Table 3 shows the marginal likelihood estimates.
-The RSVskt model provides the highest marginal likelihood whereas the RSVt model does not improve the model fit compared to the RSVn model.
+For model comparisons, we compute the marginal likelihoods of the RSV models by the method of Chib (2001).18 Table 3 shows the marginal likelihood estimates.
+For DJIA, the RSVskt model provides the highest marginal likelihood whereas the RSVt model does not improve the model fit compared to the RSVn model.
 This is consistent with the negative estimate of β for the RSVskt model and larger values of ν for the RSVt and RSVskt models.
-Overall, the results show that the RSVskt model improves the model fit and the importance of the negative skewness in the return distribution.
+On the other hand, for Nikkei 225, neither the RSVskt model nor the RSVt model improves the model fit, which is again consistent with the credible interval of β containing zero and larger values of ν for the models.
+Overall, incorporating the negative skewness and leptokurtosis in the return distribution improves the model fit depending on the data characteristics.